 We’ve analysed the data for each of the zones across the UK to understand by how much they are breaching the EU legal limits.
 Find your local area in the table below.

-More than 4 out of 5 zones have illegally high air pollution
+3 out of 4 zones have illegally high air pollution

 |Zone name||Maximum modelled annual mean concentration (μg/m3)||No. times over legal limit|